mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - External memory source coupling for attention  (analogous to turing machine )
     - How to show it? what's the background?
 Experiments?
 How much they differ and align?
 Whats the perspective?
   - copying, storing and associative recall
+  - Extension of RNN - NTM (differentiable unlike Turing Machine)
+  - Two components: controller and memory with i/o for external interaction
+    - Attending to memory (attention) [sharp or distributed attention]

 1. Zhao, Junbo, Michael Mathieu, and Yann LeCun.
 "Energy-based generative adversarial network." arXiv preprint arXiv:1609.03126 (2016).li
   - D: Assign low energy to data distribution (not normalized probabilities)